How Much Salt in Pizza Dough?

 The Last Slice

 As you can see, making pizza at home is not complicated.
-Now that you know what the role of salt in pizza dough is, you must pay attention to the relationship between the main four ingredients – as in life – everything is related to everything else.
+Now that you know what the role of salt in pizza dough is, and how much salt in pizza dough you should use, you must pay attention to the relationship between the main four ingredients – as in life – everything is related to everything else.

-Once you’ve found the right amount of salt for your dough, be sure to add it in when mixing all the ingredients.
+Once you’ve found the right amount of salt for your dough, add it when mixing all the ingredients.